How We Got Started

 There are of course lots of websites dedicated to the Amstrad CPC, but print publications are few and far between so hopefully there's a small gap in the community where this will fit.

-Issue 1 saw a delayed release in January 2017 and issue 2, which will be the first in full colour, is due in April 2017.
+Issue 1 released in January 2017 and issue 2, which will be the first in full colour will finally be released in January 2018.